lord-fourth0107/celebral-valley/README.md

 ## 🚀 Project Overview

-Celebral Valley is a decentralized finance platform that enables users to borrow against physical assets (collateral) using AI-powered valuation.
+BrokeNoMore is a decentralized finance platform that enables users to borrow against physical assets (collateral) using AI-powered valuation.
 The platform combines traditional lending with modern DeFi principles, offering secure, transparent, and efficient lending services.

 ## 🏗️ Architecture